rahul-chainthat-com/Reading/README.md

 * You will find "readingisgood.postman_collection.json" collection in project structure inside resource/dev folder.

 ## Step to test the project
+* authenticate and use the token as bearer token for all other api's
 * create books
 * create customer
 * create order